 The panel may, at its discretion, request or receive and review additional information in addition to that provided by the Academic Ombud, the student or the faculty member.

-A student who wishes to bring others to the hearing must notify the UAB Chair two business days before the hearing and complete a FERPA release form if deemed necessary by the UAB Chair.
+A student who wishes to bring others to the hearing must notify the UAB Chair five calendar days before the hearing and complete a FERPA release form if deemed necessary by the UAB Chair.
 Any questions or comments from guests must be submitted in writing to the UAB Chair, who will exercise discretion regarding the inclusion of these questions or comments in the hearing.

-Any written materials submitted by the student must be provided to the UAB through the UAB Chair at least a week in advance of the hearing date.
+Any written materials submitted by the student must be provided to the UAB through the UAB Chair at least five calendar days in advance of the hearing date.